coffeecupcoding/tprt/README.rst

   config_helpers.directConfig): lists and dicts would be useful
 - Add configuration support for encrypted (TLS) connections to redis
 - Add an accessor for the database connection in database object classes
+- Move version information into a separate file (perhaps with the name)
+- No, really: move away from the python-daemon module, it's buggy
+- Fix socket code to re-open socket if pid check has passed

 Refactoring targets